heart image Heart attack image Unlocking the mystery of heart health with the Free Glycemic Index Chart

 Researchers have also discovered that low glycemic foods from the Glycemic Index Chart enhance memory and learning.

-Some surprises you will find in this Free Glycemic Index Chart
+Some surprises in the Free Glycemic Index Chart

 The foods that tend to have the highest index are breads and grains.